scotrug/scotrug.github.io/_posts/2016-11-29-edinburgh-8th-december-2016-greg-sutcliffe---foreman-and-community.md

 ### *What?*

 December is upon us!
 Edinburgh is a city ablaze with lights at night, the smell of wood cabins crowded in Princes Street gardens compliments the noise of the crowds.
-Around St Andrew's Square, an ice rink for young and old, where experienced skaters help the less experienced, and folk come together.
-Meanwhile, preperations for various numbers of mid-winter celebrations continue, bringing together communities.
+Around St Andrew's Square there's an ice rink for young and old, where experienced skaters help the less experienced, and folk come together.
+Meanwhile preparations for various numbers of mid-winter celebrations continue, gathering together communities.

-This month, we're lucky to have <a href="https://twitter.com/Gwmngilfen">Greg Sutcliffe</a> coming to speak.
+In the monthly bringing together of the Ruby community in Edinburgh, we're lucky to have <a href="https://twitter.com/Gwmngilfen">Greg Sutcliffe</a> coming to speak.
 Greg is the community lead for <a href="https://theforeman.org/">The Foreman project</a>, RedHat's open source server management tool written in Ruby.
-He's going to speak about his experience learning from and working with the Foreman community.
+Greg started out as a Foreman user, using it as a day to day tool to get server management done.
+His participation within Foreman eventually led him to being hired by RedHat.
+Fostering community is a challenge, and is an important part of building software, and I'm looking forward to what he has to say.

+They'll be time for questions afterwards, and we'll likely decamp somewhere close to CodeBase for food when the meetup finishes.
+See some of you there?
+Excellent.